kjczarne/mkcommit/README.md

 ### Input validation

-Right now, we're offering the following options for input validation:
+Some of the validators we're offering at the moment:

 - `mkcommit.validators.is_int` - validates input as integers
 - `mkcommit.validators.is_float` - validates input as floating-point numbers